jeeliz/jeelizFaceFilter/README.md

 ### Error codes
 The initialization function ( `callbackReady` in the code snippet ) will be called with an error code ( `errCode` ).
-It can have these values :
+It can have these values:
 * `false`: no error occurs,
 * `"GL_INCOMPATIBLE"`: WebGL is not available, or this WebGL configuration is not enough (there is no WebGL2, or there is WebGL1 without OES_TEXTURE_FLOAT or OES_TEXTURE_HALF_FLOAT extension),
 * `"ALREADY_INITIALIZED"`: the API has been already initialized,